aadilmallick/my-notes-docusaurus/docs/machine-learning/03-Classification.md

 - **Accuracy**: True positives / (total classified)
 - **recall** : $\frac{TP}{TP + FN}$.
 Recall asks the question, "what percentage of the positive cases does the model correctly predict as positive?"
 - **precision** $\frac{TP}{TP + FP}$.
 Precision asks the question, "when we predict a case as positive, how often is it correct?"
 - **F1 score** : the harmonic mean of precision and recall, used to join both into a single universal scoring metric.
-F1 score will be 0 if either precision or recall equals 0, so this metric tries to strike a good balance between precision and recal
+	- Purpose: F1 score will be 0 if either precision or recall equals 0, so this metric tries to strike a good balance between precision and recall

 > [!NOTE]
 > **Precision and recall problems**